0xAsh/0xAsh.github.io/_posts/2020-07-28-Kioptrix-Level-1.1.md

   icon: /assets/images/vulnhub.png
 tags:
   - VulnHub
+  - SQL Injection
+  - Command Injection
+  - Kernel Exploits
 categories:
   - VulnHub
 ---

 Kioptrix Level 1.1 is the next box in the series of Kioptrix VulnHub boxes.
 This box ups the ante from its predecessor, beginning with a simple SQL injection exploit to gain access to a web console.
 The web console can be bypassed to execute code, which we use to get a simple reverse shell.
 Finally, we successfully privilege escalate to root using a kernel exploit.

-Feel free to checkout my writeup on the first box: [Kioptrix 1](https://0xash.github.io/2020-07-27-Kioptrix-Level-1/).
+Feel free to checkout my writeup on the first box: [Kioptrix 1](https://0xash.io/Kioptrix-Level-1/).

 The entire Kioptrix series is good baseline prep for anyone studying for their OSCP/PWK, learning Network pentesting, and trying to get some practice enumerating a box.
 I would highly recommend it _prior_ to purchasing PWK/OSCP as it will give you a good headstart and allow you to get the most out of your lab time.